TaylorFacen/nomics-python/README.md

 ```

 ### Markets

 * [get_markets](http://docs.nomics.com/#operation/getMarkets) - Returns information on the exchanges and markets that Nomics supports, in addition to the Nomics currency identifiers for the base and quote currency.

 Input

+Optional Parameters:
+* exchange: Nomics exchange ID to filter by
+* base: Comma separated list of base currencies to filter by
+* quote: Comma separated list of quote currencies to filter by
 ```
 nomics.get_markets(exchange = "binance", base = "BTC,ETH,LTC,XMR", quote = "BTC,ETH,BNB")
 ```